Poly-Vi-Flor Side Effects

 Generic name: multivitamin with fluoride

 Note: This document contains side effect information about multivitamin with fluoride.
-Some of the dosage forms listed on this page may not apply to the brand name Poly-Vi-Flor.
+Some dosage forms listed on this page may not apply to the brand name Poly-Vi-Flor.

-Applies to multivitamin with fluoride: oral solution, oral strip, oral suspension, oral tablet chewable
+Applies to multivitamin with fluoride: oral solution, oral suspension, oral tablet chewable.